flyteorg/flyte/proposal/README.md

 Eventually we may want to simplify the json and yaml representations but that is not required in first pass.
 We may also want to create just a separate option for that.

 The create for Task and Workflow is essential what is encompassed in the pyflyte as the registration process.
-We will decouple the registration process such that pyflyte, jflyte (other native cli's or code methods) can dump a serialized representations of the workflows and tasks that are directly consumed by **flytectl**.
-Thus flytectl is essential in every flow for the user.
+We will decouple the registration process such that pyflyte, jflyte (other native cli's or code methods) can dump a serialized representations of the workflows and tasks that are directly consumed by **Flytectl**.
+Thus Flytectl is essential in every flow for the user.

 #### Create Templatization